 The most critical part of a bidet is that the water feels nice hitting your bottom.
 What qualifies as a nice-feeling stream is very personal, of course, so at minimum a good bidet should have a lot of options to customize pressure and temperature over a wide range.
 In testing, I found that it was difficult for a stream to be too soft for my taste, and that even the lowest-pressure stream on all the bidet seats I tested did a good job of cleaning me in a timely manner.
 Position controls are standard on most electronic bidets and are helpful in moving the perfected water stream exactly where it needs to go.

 It’s important that the water gets warm but not too hot.
 I had read an anecdote about a burn allegedly caused by a bidet, so I measured the temperature of the water on the highest setting; the highest temperature registered at just over 100 degrees Fahrenheit, so, perfectly safe.
 Some bidets don’t get hot enough, however, and still others take several seconds to heat up completely.
 It can be hard to determine those qualities from the product description—your best bet is to do a careful read of reviews.
-I would avoid “tankless” bidets; unlike most of the bidets I tested, such models do not keep heated water on reserve, so the stream will take several seconds to begin at all.
+We don’t think “tankless” bidets are necessary for most people: Though they can provide continuous hot water once they get going, unlike most of the bidets I tested, such models do not keep heated water on reserve, so the stream will take several seconds to begin at all.
+Most tank models provide over a minute of hot water at medium pressure, which should be enough time for most people.
+And bidets with tanks heat up new water within about 10 minutes.
+Even in my apartment with four roommates, we never ran out of hot water.

 Many bidets offer additional options to vary the flow of water, into a wide stream, a pulsating stream (also called a “massage” on some bidets), or an oscillating stream.
 I liked all of these.
 Roommate Theresa wasn’t a fan of the wide stream (a rarer feature), noting that it felt “untargeted.”
 Luckily, such options are easy to ignore if you dislike them, and since they are either on or off, they don’t take up a lot of space on a remote.
 They’re a bonus on any bidet.